microsoft/atlas-design/.changeset/itchy-chefs-talk.md

 '@microsoft/atlas-js': patch
 ---

-Updating form behavoir validation so it validates checkboxes correctly and provides an option to hide an error banner.
+Updating form behavior validation so it validates checkboxes correctly and provides an option to hide an error banner.